 Deans and vice presidents or their designees are responsible for providing written notice to employees that they are designated as "essential" or "nonessential."
 Those employees not notified that they are "essential" may presume that they are considered "nonessential."
 Essential employees should always assume that they need to work, but may be excused by their supervisor.
 Essential employees who work when nonessential employees are excused shall be compensated with compensatory leave or cash payment equivalent to the value of the time worked.

-When the campus is closed, UM Shuttle and the police escort services will not run.
-If the campus is closing early, the UM Shuttle buses will leave the Pearl Street hub at the first scheduled time AFTER the time of closure and they will complete their routes if the situation permits.
+When the campus is closed, the UM shuttle and police escort services will not run.
+If the campus is closing early, UM shuttle buses will leave the Pearl Street hub at the first scheduled time AFTER the time of closure and they will complete their routes if the situation permits.
 So that means, if the campus closes at 3 p.m., the last shuttle bus will leave the Pearl Street hub at the first listed time AFTER 3 p.m.
-Nextbus should reflect the route closure on the schedule.
+NextBus should reflect the route closure on the schedule.

-If you feel that your studies may be impacted by a University closures, please contact the student affairs dean at your school for guidance.
+If you feel that your studies may be impacted by a University closure, please contact the student affairs dean at your school for guidance.

 When the University is closed, nonessential employees are excused from work.
 Since most University-sponsored activities are organized or managed by nonessential staff, they may be impacted.
 Please check with the activity’s organizer.